maxh/maxheinritz.com/_essays/dates-and-times.md

 2021-10-01T10:30:00 # no offset
 ```

-Wall time can be used without a time zone, which can be appropriate for something like "this year my birthday is on Tuesday June 8, 2021", which is true regardless of time zone or UTC offset.
-But in my experience wall times are most useful when anchored to a specific place, because that's generally what a user intends to convey.
+Wall time can be used without a time zone to represent something like "this year my birthday is on Tuesday June 8, 2021", which is true regardless of time zone or UTC offset.
+But in my experience, most business use cases for wall times involve anchoring to a specific place.
+More on this in the section [Representing dates in logistics](#representing-dates-in-logistics).

 ### Date vs date time